ritchieng/deep-learning-wizard/docs/language_model/containers/hpc_containers_apptainer.md

 #### Ollama Workloads

 - Go into container folder: `cd ./containers/gpu/ollama`
-  - To run ollama with mistral
 - Run 1st session `apptainer shell --nv --nvccli apptainer_container_0.1.sif`
   - `ollama serve`
 - Run 2nd session (another window) `apptainer shell --nv --nvccli apptainer.1.sif`
   - `ollama run mistral`
   - You can now communicate with mistral model in your bash, or any other model you can pull on [ollama website](https://ollama.com/)

+!!! info  "Model Choice"

+    This runs a Mistral model as an example.
+You can run any other models .

 #### LLamaindex workloads